 If you are involved in a pedestrian accident, you need a good lawyer on your side.
 The right attorney will help you build a strong case, target at fault parties, and see to it that you get the compensation you deserve.

 The Hopkins Law Firm has a team in Charleston, Georgetown, Pawleys Island, and Myrtle Beach, South Carolina with years of experience dealing with pedestrian accidents and personal injury law.
 Our firm is known for treating their clients with a deep sense of care and respect.
-They will fight tirelessly in legal situations to ensure the people they represent get the best possible outcomes.
+We will fight tirelessly in legal situations to ensure the people they represent get the best possible outcomes.

 A pedestrian accident can greatly reduce quality of life.
 Do not let at-fault parties get away with it.